 accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Warren Alpert Medical School of Brown University and the Cardiovascular Institute of Rhode Island Hospital and The Miriam Hospital.
 The Warren Alpert Medical School of Brown University is accredited by the ACCME to provide continuing medical education for physicians.

 Physicians, Physician Assistants, Nurse Practitioners: The Warren Alpert Medical School of Brown University designates this live activity for a maximum of 5.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Continental breakfast, breaks, lunch, access to an online syllabus, and complimentary on-site parking.

-The Warren Alpert Medical School of Brown University and Division of Hematology Oncology at the Rhode Island and Miriam Hospitals.
+The Warren Alpert Medical School of Brown University and the Cardiovascular Institute of Rhode Island Hospital and The Miriam Hospital.